Updated: May 3, 2023 - 8 min read

 ““Does Amazon have both tech and non-tech Product Manager roles?””

-Amazon has both technical and non-technical PM roles.
+Amazon has both Technical Product Manager and non-technical Product Manager roles.
 That’s depending on a product’s core requirement.

 ““As a Product Manager, do you have daily meetings with the whole team?””